brainstems/brainstems-activations-smart-contracts/README.md

 <br></br>

 ### Frontend Considerations:
-  - For checking if a user is able to interact with JedAI, we can use the `Membership.userInCompany(uint256 companyId, address user)` method to check wether the user has been added to the company.
-The company id can be hardcoded, since there should only be one company for the airdrop system.
+  - For checking if a user is able to interact with JedAI, we can use the `Membership.userInNeuron(uint256 neuronId, address user)` method to check wether the user has been added to the neuron.
+The neuron id can be hardcoded, since there should only be one neuron for the airdrop system.

   <br>

-  - For executing the asset, we can use the `Execution.useBrainstemAsset(uint256 assetId, uint256 ecosystemId, uint256 brainstemId, uint256 companyId, bytes memory data)` method, and pass the `bytes` param as the hash of the prerequisit that needs to be met.
-In this case, asset id, ecosystem id, brainstem id and company id can be hardcoded, since there should only be one asset, ecosystem, brainstem and company for the airdrop system.
+  - For executing the asset, we can use the `Execution.useBrainstemAsset(uint256 assetId, uint256 ecosystemId, uint256 brainstemId, uint256 neuronId, bytes memory data)` method, and pass the `bytes` param as the hash of the prerequisit that needs to be met.
+In this case, asset id, ecosystem id, brainstem id and neuron id can be hardcoded, since there should only be one asset, ecosystem, brainstem and neuron for the airdrop system.

 <br></br>

 ### Observations:
-  - When we refer to an `ecosystem`, `brainstem` or `company` we refer to the `Unit` struct composed by:
+  - When we refer to an `ecosystem`, `brainstem` or `neuron` we refer to the `Unit` struct composed by:
     - `id` (uint256)
     - `name` (string)